vatpac-technology/sops/docs/legal/index.md

 # Disclaimer

-The content on this website is intended for **Flight Simulation use only**.
+The content on this website is for **Flight Simulation use only**.
-It is provided **'as is' without any warranties or guarantees**, and must **not be used for real-world aviation**.
+It is provided **'as is' without any warranties or guarantees**, and must **not be used for real-world aviation or any other use**.
 No liability is accepted for any errors, omissions, or consequences arising from its use.

 ---